Elena Linari

-Elena Linari (/it/; born 15 April 1994) is an Italian professional footballer who plays as a centre back for Women's Super League (WSL) club London City Lionesses and the Italy women's national team.
+Elena Linari (/it/; born 15 April 1994) is an Italian professional footballer who plays as a centre back for Women's Super League club London City Lionesses and captains the Italy national team.
 She has also played for Girondins de Bordeaux, Atlético Madrid, Fiorentina, Brescia and Roma, and she has won four league titles, four cups and two supercups.
 She has represented Italy internationally since 2013.